JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 With the relation of this extraordinary circumstance, my reappearance in these pages comes to an end.
 Let nobody laugh at the unique anecdote here related.
 You are welcome to be as merry as you please over everything else I have written.
-But when I write of ROBINSON CRUSOE, by the Lord it’s serious–and I request you to take it accordingly!
+But when I write of _Robinson Crusoe_, by the Lord it’s serious–and I request you to take it accordingly!

 When this is said, all is said.
 Ladies and gentlemen, I make my bow, and